ted-jung/kubespray/README-by-Ted.md

   - OS: Ubuntu16.04
   - Ansible: >2.4.0.0
   - Template: >2.9
-  # Accessing by ssh is required to make a secure channel to every target nodes from local or a dedicated host.
+  ### Accessing through ssh is required to make a secure channel to every target nodes from local or a dedicated host.

    * VM naming rule for creation